-POWER OF PUTNAM-TENNESSEE TECH COLLABORATIVE, Year Two
+POWER OF PUTNAM-TENNESSEE TECH COLLABORATIVE, Year Three

 PoP and TTU are using their unique resources to develop and launch this awareness campaign to address the diversion of controlled substances by pet owners in Tennessee and all eight neighboring states.
 Over the past decade, our region has been hit especially hard by the opioid epidemic.
 Not only have prescription medicines been diverted from human medical practices, but also evidence suggests that it has been diverted from veterinary practices as well.
 Fighting this opioid epidemic requires an all-hands-on-deck approach.
 We are offering this course to create greater awareness of the diversion of veterinary medicine.

 PoP is a coalition of community agencies and individuals who are concerned about the issue of substance abuse in Putnam County, TN.
 It seeks to unite the community in the implementation of research based environmental prevention strategies to prevent and lessen the progression of substance abuse.
 Founded in 2003 by citizens of Putnam County, PoP has engaged in countless substance abuse education and prevention strategies.
 In 2009, it became incorporated as a non-profit and obtained 501c3 status.
-TTU is a public, state university founded in 1915 with over 10,000 students, nearly 91% of whom are from Tennessee and, among Tennesseans, approximately 40% are from counties in the Upper-Cumberland area.
-Additionally, TTU has an active student organization focusing on drug addiction, including addiction to opioids and prescription pain medications, Addiction and Recovery Awareness @ TTU.

 PoP has been on the forefront of local, regional and statewide efforts to reduce opiate misuse since 2012.
 Many of PoP’s strategies have been recognized as best practices.
 These include ongoing CME trainings for all prescribers on the fundamentals of addiction, full community coverage of permanent dropbox locations and availability of in home secured med boxes, development of a medical subcoalition to promote responsible prescribing practices, Narcan deployment in every law enforcement vehicle and an active recovery destigmatization project called “Your Life Matters” However, we feel there are populations in our area that are underserved by our existing programs.
 Therefore, we are extending our education and prevention initiatives, specifically to veterinarians, veterinary technicians, pet owners, pharmacies and others who prescribe and handle animal controlled substance prescriptions.

 TTU is a public, state university founded in 1915 with over 10,000 students, nearly 91% of whom are from Tennessee and, among Tennesseans, approximately 40% are from counties in the Upper-Cumberland area.
 It has a number of programs that address substance use disorder and an active student organization focusing on drug addiction, including addiction to opioids and prescription pain medications, Addiction and Recovery Awareness @ TTU.
-The Addiction Prevention & Support Project was created via a Substance Abuse & Mental Health Services Administration grant.
+The Addiction Prevention & Support Coalition was created via a Substance Abuse & Mental Health Services Administration grant.
 It focuses on substance abuse prevention outreach campaigns on the TTU campus, within the Putnam County community, and throughout the region.
 Additionally, it provides people in active recovery from substance abuse with life skills training and an online recovery community.